 EU Conflict Minerals Regulation

 From January 2021, all importers of gold within the EU will have to start reporting on their due diligence practices.
+In the coming weeks, LBMA will be sharing a list of FAQ’s to help with the implementation.

 Global Precious Metals Code